We Were Meant to Be: On Tech, Hype, Being Human, and Making a Future — Resources

+"We Were Meant to Be" was a labor of love that involved lots of reading and research.
 In this post, you’ll find the books, poems, and other sources I mentioned.

 Books, Poems, and Other Recommendations